sern-handler/website/docs/guide-en/README.md

 # Introduction

-Welcome to sern's official guide.
+Welcome to our official guide.
 This guide will go through all the core features of the framework.
 - 💖 Thank you for choosing sern to be your framework!

 - Teaching the discord.js library and / or Javascript / Typescript is out of scope of this project, so the documentation assumes you already know these elements.

-- discord.js@dev is the only supported version at the moment.
-There are plans to roll out a version of sern in discord.js@13.xx.xx in the future.
+- discord.js v14 is the only supported library at the moment

 ## You will learn
 * [sern's goal](walkthrough/goal.md)